neilsteven1997/cybersecurity/phishing-merry-christmas-tryhackme-advent-of-cyber-day-2-2025-12-05.md

 restart the tool.
 Open the terminal where our server.py script is running to see if the user gets trapped and enters their credentials.

+>[!Note]
-Note: You may have to wait for 1 - 2 minutes and observe the terminal for any credentials entered by the user.
+>You may have to wait for 1 - 2 minutes and observe the terminal for any credentials entered by the user.

+>[!Tip]
-Outcome: Successfully captured the credentials 'username=admin&password=unranked-wisdom-anthem' from the phishing page.
+>Outcome: Successfully captured the credentials 'username=admin&password=unranked-wisdom-anthem' from the phishing page.
 This demonstrates the effectiveness of my phishing setup, as it indicates that the phishing email led to credential submission, which is a critical objective in this exercise.
 Opened the emailer and found “Urgent: Production & Shipping Request - 1984000 Units (Next 2 Weeks)”

+>[!Note]
-# You did it!
+>You did it!
 Wareville is one step safer.
 The townsfolk are counting on you to keep Christmas secure.
-Head back to
-Wareville to continue your mission!
+Head back to Wareville to continue your mission!